 (c) To appoint, or re-appoint the Federations Auditors

 (d) To elect or re-elect the Federations officers, Chairman, Secretary, Treasurer, recorder, shore recorder

-(e) To elect or re-elect Committee members, the number of Committee members shall not be less than 3 or more than 5
+(e) To elect or re-elect Committee members, the number of members present shall not be less than one third of current member numbers.

 6.3 The minimum period of notice for the annual general meeting shall be 21 days

 6.4 The notice must specify the date time and place of the meeting and the general nature of the business to be transacted

 6.5 Amendment proposals from members to existing rules will be put on the closed group page.

 6.6 Each member shall be allowed to put up one statement in defence/opposition of amendment.
 No discussion amongst members will be allowed.

 6.7 After a period of one week a yes or no option will appear for members to vote.
 A majority vote of one or more carries the motion.
 A tie defeats the motion.